-Your BladeCenter unit contains the following hot-swap modules: power modules, switch modules, management module, and blower modules.
-See "Rear view" on page 35 for the location of each module.
+Your BladeCenter unit contains the following hot-swap modules: power modules, I/O modules, management modules, and blower modules.
+See "Rear view" on page 33 for the location of each module.
 These modules supply common functions to the blade servers that are installed in the blade bays in the front of the BladeCenter unit.

-The chassis and the management module supply I/O (diskette drive, CD-ROM drive, USB port, keyboard, video, and mouse) that is available to all the blade servers, selected by any one blade server at a time.
+The chassis and the active management module supply I/O (diskette drive, CD-ROM drive, USB port, keyboard, video, and mouse) that is available to all the blade servers, selected by any one blade server at a time.
 The chassis can contain up to 14 blade servers.